rafaelssantos/volumeexplorer/README.md

 - CUDA toolkit 11 or later.
 - OpenCV 4.0 or later.
 - Qt Framework 6.0 or later.
-### Package to install
+### Dependencies to install
-Besides the CUDA C/C++ Developement Tookit and Qt Frameworks, it is required to install the following depenencies:
+In addition to the CUDA C/C++ Development Toolkit and Qt Frameworks, it is necessary to install the following dependencies:
 - Imgcodecs OpenCV module.
 - High-level GUI OpenCV module.
-- FLANN OpenCV module.
+0 FLANN OpenCV module.
 - OpenGL Utility Toolkit (GLUT).
-All dependencies can be install as the following codes:
+All dependencies can be installed using the following commands (for UBUNTU or other DEBIAN-based distributions):
 ```
-$ sudo apt install freeglut3-dev
+sudo apt install libopencv-imgcodecs-dev
-$
+sudo apt install libopencv-highgui-dev
-$
+sudo apt install libopencv-flann-dev
-$
+sudo apt install freeglut3-dev
 ```